adityajaas/AMEX_2020_Competition/README.md

 **Data for Analysis**\
 Following files can be downloaded for your analysis.

-1. Training_dataset.csv: This dataset contains all the variables along with the profitable flag for the customers [Find it here](../main/Training_Data.csv)
+1. Training_dataset.csv: This dataset contains all the variables along with the profitable flag for the customers [ Find it here](../main/Training_Data.csv)
 2. Evaluation_dataset.csv: This data has applicant level data along with all the variables in the training dataset.
-The actual profitable flag is not present in this data.[Find it here](../main/Evaluation_Data.csv)
+The actual profitable flag is not present in this data.[ Find it here](../main/Evaluation_Data.csv)
-3. Data_Dictionary.csv: This sheet will give you the description of all the variables contained in the 2 datasets above.
-[Find it here](../blob/master/Data_Dictionary.csv)
+3. Data_Dictionary.csv: This sheet will give you the description of all the variables contained in the 2 datasets above.  [ Find it here](../main/Data_Dictionary.csv)
-\

 # **Three types of classification approaches were considered:**
 1)  Gradient Boosting classifier with oversampling
 2)  Random Forest classifier with oversampling
 3)  ANN based binary classifier with oversampling

-Find the approach in the .ipynb file [here](../main)\
+Find the approach in the .ipynb file [here](https://github.com/adityajaas/AMEX_2020_Competition)\
 Find a sample submission file [here](../main/Sample_Submission.csv)\
 Final submission made to the competition can be found [here](../main/submission_xgb.csv)